frejur/stroustrup-ppp-drills/Chapter 4/ch04_review.md

 It returns the total number of items as an integer value.

 ### Why is vector so popular/useful?
-Compared to an array it's a much more convenient and less error-prone way to deal with a list of items.
+Compared to an array it's a much more convenient and less error-prone way to work with a list of items.

 ### How do you sort the elements of a vector?
 ```c++